EvSecDev/SCMP/README.md

 ### Bootstrapping the Repository

 So, what if you already have servers with potentially hundreds of configuration files spread throughout the system?
-Well, fear not, for there is a SSH client built into the controller as an easier method of transferring and formatting new files.
+Well, fear not, for there is an "interactive" SSH client built into the controller as an easier method of transferring and formatting new files.
 The client will permit you to select files on a remote system and automatically format and add them in the correct location to the local repository.

 `controller seed --remote-host <host>`